 .csv.gz.gpg).
 Only encrypted OR unencrypted files can be accepted, but not both.
 You must use PGP encryption with mParticle’s public key.
 See Encrypted files for additional instructions.

 -eventless.csv for eventless uploads of user identities and attributes

 Column names: specify fields according to our JSON Schema, using dot notation.

 environment set to

-environment column is not included, data is ingested into the production environment, which is not yet supported.
+environment column is not included, data is ingested into the production environment.

 User and Device IDs: as with any data sent to mParticle, you must include a column with at least one user ID or device ID.